 1. MBA – Master’s in Business Administration

 A Master of Business degree offers graduates the professional skills and educational basis necessary to gain employment as a Chief Executive Officer within dynamic global business industries.
 MBA degrees offer graduates the ability to act as leaders within the world’s top businesses utilizing strategic planning, management, marketing, finance, and entrepreneurial skills and knowledge.
-Earnings for graduates with MBA range significantly and depend upon organization of employment, related work experiences, and area of specialty.
+Earnings for graduates with MBA range significantly and depend upon the organization of employment, related work experiences, and area of specialty.
 CEOs earn an average of $158,560 yearly.

 2. Engineering – M.S. in Engineering

-A master’s degree in Engineering offers graduates the ability to qualify as Engineering Managers planning, developing, or coordinating research in architectural, manufacturing, construction, production and other technology industries.
+A master’s degree in Engineering offers graduates the ability to qualify as Engineering Managers planning, developing, or coordinating research in architectural, manufacturing, construction, production, and other technology industries.
 Earnings for graduates with Master’s degrees in Engineering who work within various industries as engineering managers earn $117,000 annually.

 3. Petroleum Engineering – M.S. in Petroleum Engineering

 A master’s degree in Petroleum Engineering offers individuals the ability to act as petroleum engineers developing methods of oil and gas production and extraction.
 Additionally, petroleum engineers focus upon increasing extraction of diminishing oil and natural gas in the most cost-effective production techniques.
 Petroleum engineers generally have salaries of $114,080 yearly.